What is the Fetzer Institute?

 Does the Fetzer Institute support local charitable projects?

 Yes, through The John E. Fetzer Institute Trust, administered by the Kalamazoo Community Foundation.
 Nonprofit organizations in Kalamazoo County may request up to $5,000 per project from this fund, which is distributed on a quarterly basis.
-Applications are available by contacting the Kalamazoo Community Foundation.
+You many inquire about this fund by contacting the Kalamazoo Community Foundation directly.

 Who can use Seasons?